wikibonsai/wikibonsai/docs/PHILOSOPHY.md

 In the beginning, WikiBonsai was only about learning and education: "How can I take better notes?
 How may I better understand?"
 But in the end, it became about discovering what free will might really mean.
 So when any child asks, "Why are we learning this?" perhaps we should tell them: Because we are only as free as the space that we have explored and made sense of.[^portal]

-[^censor-ex]: Here is a classic example: To have the ability to pinpoint the exact location of some resource.
-If it's not there then you know that resource isn't in the entire collection.
-This will be familiar to people who have searched for books in a library or for a specific page on wikipedia.
 [^graph]: "Webs" are more precisely called "graphs" in computer science and data structures.
 [^internet]: As a sidenote, the internet seems to be overrun with too much fluidity -- think newsfeeds, "streams", etc.
 [^neura]: But there are no guarantees with regard to how Neuralink will change things...
 [^portal]: Play until you find your [portal][utb-the-portal-story].
 [^roam]: Shoutout to [Roam Research][app-roam]!
 [^soc-dil]: "Think about Wikipedia: A page you see is the same for you as for other people.
 What if they gave each person a customized definition to serve their personal interests?
 That's [social media] feed[s]." ~ [The Social Dilemma @00:50][doc-social-dilemma]
-[^wiki]: Wikipedia has recently become an oft cited example of good information architecture.
-This technical definition explains why.
 [^wonder-except]: For some examples of exploration preservation check [these out[wikbon-doc-use--appendix-in-the-wild] of that wonder in digital form check [this out][minecraft-library].

 [app-roam]: <https://roamresearch.com/>